Günter Sieber

 Günter Sieber (11 March 1930 – 26 November 2006) was an East German politician, diplomat and party functionary of the Socialist Unity Party (SED).

-During his forty-year-long career in East Germany, Sieber served as Trade and Supply Minister, ambassador to the Polish People's Republic and, most notably, as the longtime head of the International Relations Department of the Central Committee of the SED.

-During the Peaceful Revolution, he was also briefly part of the Politburo of the Central Committee of the SED as a candidate member.
+Starting off as an official in the State Planning Commission, during his forty-year-long career in East Germany, Sieber served as Trade and Supply Minister, ambassador to the Polish People's Republic and as the head of the International Relations Department of the Central Committee of the SED, where he, among other things, coordinated East Germany's response to martial law in Poland and expanded the SED's involvement in Africa.
+During the Peaceful Revolution, he was also briefly part of the Politburo of the Central Committee of the SED as a candidate member, and as the last Secretary of the Central Committee responsible for foreign affairs.

 Life and career

 Early life

 Günter Sieber was born in 1930 in Ilmenau to a working-class family.
 After attending Volksschule, he completed apprenticeship as a forestry worker from 1944 to 1947.

-Immediately after the war, he joined the newly founded Free German Trade Union Federation (FDGB), soon taking on local functionary roles.
+Immediately after World War II, he joined the newly founded Free German Trade Union Federation (FDGB), soon taking on local functionary roles.
 In 1948, he joined the ruling Socialist Unity Party (SED) and became an employee of the German Economic Commission.

-After a year at the DWK, he attended the Deutsche Verwaltungsakademie in Forst Zinna, de facto a Marxist-Leninist cadre factory of the SED, from 1949 to 1950.
+After a year at the German Economic Commission, he attended the Deutsche Verwaltungsakademie in Forst Zinna, de facto a Marxist–Leninist cadre factory of the SED, from 1949 to 1950.
 Concurrently, from 1949, he served as a Referent, a low to mid-level ministerial position in East Germany, in the Ministry of Planning, rising to Hauptreferent and head of the forestry department in its successor, the State Planning Commission, the following year.

-After a one-year course at the SED's "Karl Marx" Party Academy in Berlin, he was made First Secretary of the SED in the State Planning Commission in 1954, a position he would hold for the next eight years.
+After a one-year course at the SED's "Karl Marx" Party Academy in Berlin, he was made party secretary in the State Planning Commission in 1954, a position he would hold for the next eight years.

 In 1962, he was appointed deputy chairman of the Central Commission for State Control (Zentrale Kommission für Staatliche Kontrolle) (ZKSK) at the Council of Ministers, a disciplinary organ for the economy and state apparatus.
 When the ZKSK was replaced by the Workers' and Peasants' Inspection the following year, he was promoted to first deputy chairman in May 1963, having already been elected to the SED's Central Auditing Commission for one term in January (VI.
 Party Congress).